| Spread

 or phase, making it extremely difficult to

 intercept an entire message without knowing the specific code used.
+Transmitting and receiving radios must use the same spreading code,

 so only they can decode the true

+signal.
 Obviously, spread spectrum radio is not the only wireless technology

 available.
 But in specific